That0neDev/Tree-Design/README.md

-Implemention of a Tree in C#
+Implemention of a simple tree structure in C#